gabikadlecova/genens/README.md

 clf.fit(train_X, train_y)
 ... # process of evolution

-score = clf.predict(test_X)
+pred = clf.predict(test_X)
 ```

 ## Tests
-You can run tests which produce data about evolution and pickle files of best optimized pipelines.
+You can run tests which produce data about evolution process and pickle files of best optimized pipelines.
 Sample config files are included in ``./genens/tests/config``.

 - Run Genens on a dataset specified in the config file.